filecoin-project/community/.github/ISSUE_TEMPLATE/storage-provider-bounty-claim.md

 ---

-## 1. What Bounty is this claiming?
+## 1. What Bounty is this issue claiming?

 <!-- link to Bounty in this repo -->